 Know your Canadian gardening zone and what that means.

 Whether it’s a backyard garden, community garden plot or a balcony container garden you’ve decided this year you want to have a garden.
-The idea of growing our own food is something most people envision and it is easier then you think.
+The idea of growing our own food is something most people envision, and it is easier than you think.

 Canadian Hardiness Zones